-Suunto launched the possibility of installing applications on their watches in November 2012.
-It's been quite a while since then and the system has reached maturity.
-In fact, the problem right now is the collapse of applications, as there are many that serve the same purpose and navigating through this sea of "apps" can get a little complicated.
-To give you an idea, at this time we can find in the App Zone more than 6,800 applications, of which a vast majority are not worth anything
+Suunto launched the ability to install applications on its watches in November 2012.
+It has been quite some time since then and the system has reached maturity.
+In fact, the problem right now is the collapse of applications, as there are many that serve the same purpose and navigating through all this sea of "apps" can be a bit complicated.
+To give you an idea, at the moment podemos find in the App Zone more than 6,800 applications, of which the vast majority are worthless.

-To explain it in a quick way, what these apps allow is to take raw data and through different formulas obtain functions that the clock originally does not support.
-For example and for you to understand, Suunto does not have a "Virtual Partner" to which you can set a target pace against which you can run.
-But there are the apps, you would only have to access Movescount and find that application you are looking for.
-Or if you like to do your own programming, create it yourself helping you with the development manual.
+To explain it quickly, what these apps allow you to do is to take raw data and through different formulas obtain functions that the watch does not originally support.
+For example and just so you understand, Suunto does not have a "Virtual Partner" that you can set a target pace against which you can run.
+But there are the apps, you would just have to access Movescount and look for the application you are looking for.
+Or if you like to dabble in programming, you can create it yourself with the help of the development manual.

-Accessing the apps section is very easy.
-Go to Movescount and put the cursor on "Plan and create", to select "App zone".
-You will get to the main page where you can use the search engine to find the app you are looking for.
-You have many parameters to limit your search, both by category and activity.
+Accessing the app section is very simple.
+Enter Movescount and put the cursor on "Plan and create", to select "App zone".
+You will arrive at the main page where you can use the search engine to find the app you are looking for.
+You have many parameters to narrow your search, both by category and activity.

 These are all the categories for which you can find an application.

-You have already found something that is of interest to you, for example this application that calculates the estimated time of completion of a marathon in real time.
-If you would like to use it, just click on "Save App" to import it into your library.
+You have already found something that is of interest to you, for example this app that calculates the estimated marathon finish time in real time.
+If you would like to use it, just click on "Save App" to import it to your library.